WerWolv/PatternLanguage/docs/source/core_language/functions.rst

     std::print(min(100, 200)); // 100

+Global Scope
+^^^^^^^^^^^^

+The global scope for the most part, works the same as a function.
+All statements in the global scope will get executed when the program is executed.
+The only difference is that new types can be defined in the global scope.

 Parameter packs :version:`1.14.0`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To allow passing an unlimited number of parameters to functions, parameter packs can be used.

 .. code-block:: hexpat